dchambers/dchambers.github.io/_posts/articles/2016-05-03-redux-flow-tutorial.md

 npm start
 ~~~

+Even if you're not following along with the tutorial you can demo the [running app](https://dchambers.github.io/redux-flow-tutorial/) here.

 ## JSX Validation Without `propType`

 Adding type annotations to `Todo.jsx` and `TodoList.jsx` first requires us to add a `/* @flow */` comment to both files, then to update the renderer in `Todo.jsx` to have this type signature: